top of page

 Coach

-This year’s National Hall of Fame Class marks the ninth class inducted into the Small College Basketball National Hall of Fame.
-The National Hall of Fame induction ceremony will take place on Friday October 31st inside the Branscomb Auditorium on the campus of Florida Southern College in Lakeland, FL.
+This year’s Hall of Fame Class marks the 10th class inducted into the Small College Basketball National Hall of Fame.
+The National Hall of Fame induction ceremony will take place on Friday November 6th inside the Polk Theatre in Lakeland, FL.

 The Small College Basketball Hall of Fame Committee consists of the following individuals: Don Landry, Roy Pickerill, Jim Nelson, Doug Palm, Rich Zvosec, Gary Stewart, Mike Lightfoot, John Rinka, Jim Poteet, Greg Moore, Bob Hoffman, Joe Niland, Bob Wilson, Greg Grant, Charlie Brock, Rusty Osborne, Rick Byrd, and Pat Cunningham.